Giantpizzahead/judgelite/README.md

 ## Demo

-A live version of JudgeLite can be found at <a href="http://hhsprogramming.com/problems/">Homestead High School's Programming Club</a> website.
-The admin panel is also accessible <a href="http://judgelite.westus2.cloudapp.azure.com/">here</a> (although you can't actually login).
+A live version of JudgeLite can be found at <a href="http://hhsprogramming.com/problems/" target="_blank">Homestead High School's Programming Club</a> website.
+The admin panel is also accessible <a href="http://judgelite.westus2.cloudapp.azure.com/" target="_blank">here</a> (although you can't actually login).
 Feel free to mess around with it.
 If you're feeling up for a challenge, see if you can solve some of the challenge problems!

 ## Setup